 For example, if your data shows that your customers prefer Instagram over Twitter, you can shift your marketing spend to focus more on the former.

-We’ve established how crucial customer personas are for any
+We’ve established how crucial customer profiles are for any

-Understand that customer personas can be as basic or as complicated as you want.
+Understand that customer profiles can be as basic or as complicated as you want.
 There are no hard and fast rules.

 What’s matters more is how effective they are at creating a clear picture of what drives different types of customers to your services.

-To start off, think about modelling personas based on your available qualitative and quantitative research focusing on:
+To start off, think about modelling profiles based on your available qualitative and quantitative research focusing on:

 - Behavioral drivers: Customers’ goals, what they want to accomplish, how did they find you business.